No Result

 Veterans are looking to business ownership as a natural fit for a post-military career.

 Nine percent of U.S. businesses are owned by veteran entrepreneurs, according to the Census Bureau’s Survey of Business Owners.
 The Small Business Administration(SBA) reports that nearly one third of these firms fall into the industry groups of construction, professional, scientific or technical services.
-As governmental organizations, and public and private sectors recognize this trend, more assets are being devoted to helping those with military experience apply their skillsets to entrepreneurship.
+As governmental organizations, and public and private sectors recognize this trend, more assets are being devoted to helping those with military experience apply their skillsets to veteran entrepreneurship.

 John Panaccione, board director for VetToCEO — an organization offering training for transitioning military and veterans contemplating business ownership, says they launched courses in 2012 after the realization that few formal programs existed to help guide this demographic through the process.
 He said choosing entrepreneurship makes sense for someone who served in the military.